kvaps/kube-fencing/README.md

 This container contains installed `fence-agents` package.

-When fencing procedure is called **fecning-controller** creates Job which can use **fecning-agents** image to execute specific fencing agent.
+When fencing procedure is called **fencing-controller** creates Job which can use **fencing-agents** image to execute specific fencing agent.
 If fencing was successful it will celanup (or delete) the node from the kubernetes.

 The next fencing agents are included: